takeshi-sato-dev/protein-lipid-domain-analyzer/README.md

-# Lipid Domain Transport Analyzer
+# Protein-Lipid Domain Analyzer

-A comprehensive analysis toolkit for studying target lipid-mediated protein transport to cholesterol-rich membrane domains using Hidden Markov Models and Bayesian statistics on molecular dynamics simulation data.
+A comprehensive analysis toolkit for studying protein-lipid domain interactions and target lipid-mediated protein transport to cholesterol-rich membrane domains using proximity-based analysis and Bayesian statistics on molecular dynamics simulation data.

 ## Overview

 This package analyzes how target lipids (e.g., GM3 gangliosides, DPG3, or other membrane components) affect protein localization between cholesterol/sphingomyelin-rich (CS-rich) and disordered (D-rich) membrane domains.
 It uses:

-- **Hidden Markov Models** to identify protein states based on target lipid binding and domain localization
+- **Proximity-based analysis** to identify protein states based on target lipid binding and domain localization
 - **Bayesian statistics** to quantify target lipid effects on protein transport
 - **Configurable target lipids** for flexible analysis of different membrane components